nicokurtovic/vis_handling/README.md

 ## My velocity array does not coincide with the LSRK velocities from tclean.

-If they do not coincide, it might be because the velocities of each channel were saved in the *TOPO* reference system.
-You can check if this is the case by running *tclean* with *outframe='TOPO'*.
-You can use *cvel2* to change the reference system to LSRK.
-Otherwise, this shift can also be corrected later in *Python*.
+Using *tclean*, you generated the cube of the line you want to extract, and you noticed that the velocities in the cube are not the same as those from the extracted visibilities in the *vels* array.
+If this happens to you, it is very likely that the extracted velocities (frequencies) of each channel are in the *TOPO* reference frame, instead of the *LSRK*.
+You can check if this is the case by running *tclean* with *outframe='TOPO'*, and confirm if the velocities coincide with those of *vels*.

+For most applications, this should potentially only introduce a constant offset to the velocities.
+You can solve it at the measurement set level by using *cvel2*, and setting the reference frame of the ms file to *LSRK*, or you can consider an offset when you read the velocities in Python.
+Alternatively, you can also run the function from analysis utils [*au.topoChannelToLSRK(vis, spw, channel, field, restfreq)*](https://safe.nrao.edu/wiki/bin/view/Main/CasaExtensions), which should return you the *vels* array in *LSRK*, same as *tclean*.